Michel Faulkner: Ministry

 In 1988, Faulkner served as assistant pastor of Lamb's Church in Times Square.
 Faulkner held the position of Vice President for Community Government Relations at King’s College from 1988 to 1992.
 In 1989, Faulkner joined Calvary Baptist Church in Midtown Manhattan as a youth pastor.
 Faulkner was ordained at Calvary Baptist Church in December 1991.
-In 1993, Faulkner became the senior pastor of Central Baptist Church in Manhattan, growing the congregation from an average of 50 weekly attendees to over 400.
+In 1993, Faulkner became the senior pastor of Central Baptist Church in Manhattan.

 From June 2002 to February 2004, Faulkner served as World Vision’s Director of U.S. Programs.
 He oversaw the distribution of over $1 million in faith-based community and youth development grants to eight local churches in New York City.

 In June 2006, Faulkner founded the New Horizon Church of New York in Harlem.
 Faulkner describes New Horizon as a Christ-centered congregation focused on "bringing light to the darkness, and being an agent of transformation to bring the Gospel to Harlem."
-In 2007, Faulkner sued the State of New York, on behalf of New Horizon Church, to overturn the Blaine Amendment to its constitution.
-The Blaine Amendment bans state assistance to schools that have a religious affiliation.